Mtman1987/nexus-hub1.1/README.md

     ngrok http 9002
     ```
 4.  **Get Public URL**: ngrok will give you a public "Forwarding" URL (e.g., `https://random-string.ngrok.io`).
 Copy this URL.
-5.  **Deploy to Cloud**: Deploy a second instance of Nexus Hub to a service like Vercel or Firebase App Hosting.
+5.  **Deploy to Cloud**: Deploy a second instance of Apollo Station to a service like Vercel or Firebase App Hosting.
 This will be your "remote control".
 6.  **Configure Remote**: Open your deployed cloud app.
 Go to `API Key Vault` -> `Remote Access` and paste the ngrok Forwarding URL into the "Remote Hub Address" field and save.

 Now, when you use the Unified Chat on your deployed cloud app (e.g., on your phone), it will securely send the commands to your local machine for execution.